Kleo-Karap/NLP_minitasks/README.md

 # NLP_minitasks
 Simple Preprocessing tasks during the course of Programming for Language Technology I

-For the Topic modelling task with Top2Vec, Dataset is available on Kaggle: https://www.kaggle.com/datasets/kpittos/news-articles
+For the Topic modelling task with Word2Vec and Top2Vec Dataset is available on Kaggle: https://www.kaggle.com/datasets/kpittos/news-articles